VANDA - info

 - Recommended temperature

 - Greater than 15 °C

-- Soak the plant pot in room temperature water for 5-10 minutes, then drain the excess water.
+- Once a week, immerse the plant pot in room temperature water for 10-15 minutes.

 - Spray with water, possibly rainwater or a little of the limestone, even on a daily basis, to create a habitat more similar to that of the origin of the plant.

 - Season of Availability on the market - in Bloom with forced cultivation